 The Old Town is fabulous, steeped in five centuries of history, and containing many original buildings, such as the Catedral Santa María La Menor, the first cathedral in the Americas.
 The Calle de Las Damas is a cobbled street that Christopher Columbus once walked upon, while the Alcazar of Columbus is a castle built by his son Diego, after whom the main cruise quay is named.
 Don't miss the amber museum in Puerto Plata and the wonderful gardens of Plaza de la Cultura.
 The Malecon is a charming boulevard on the waterfront where locals and visitors stroll and relax.

 Pat E Palo - this brasserie has been operating since 1505!

 Meson D'Bari - sensational fish and stewed goat, a national delicacy

-Meson de La Cava - the city's best loved restaurant, in cave 50m under the ground
+Meson de La Cava - the city's best loved restaurant in an underground cave

 Sancocho, the national soup

 Go to the open-air Mercado Modelo for a great range of collectibles, crafts and basic commodities.
 Puerto Plata is the area for quality art, carvings and jewellery.
 For more upscale shopping, including stylish boutiques, head to Las Atarazanas.

 Escape to the stunning resort of Boca Chica, 30 minutes' drive down the coast